URINARY INCONTINENCE : LASER TREATMENT

 Stress urinary incontinence is the most common, affecting nearly half of all women.
 Mixed incontinence ranks second in prevalence, followed by urge incontinence.

-• Kegel exercises : strengthening the pelvic floor muscles to improve bladder support.
+• Kegel exercises : strengthening of the pelvic floor muscles to improve bladder support.

 • Perineal rehabilitation.